Crocus City Hall attack: Domestic

 Putin wished those injured in the attack a speedy recovery and praised the doctors involved in treating the victims.
 Prime Minister Mikhail Mishustin said that "the perpetrators will be punished.
 They do not deserve mercy."
 A spokesperson for Patriarch Kirill of the Russian Orthodox Church said that he was "praying for peace for the souls of the dead".

 Ministry of Foreign Affairs spokesperson Maria Zakharova called for the international community to condemn the attack, which she called "a monstrous crime".

 Chechen leader Ramzan Kadyrov released a statement condemning the attack, as did Yulia Navalnaya, the widow of opposition figure Alexei Navalny, who died five weeks before the attack.
-Navalny associate Ivan Zhdanov criticised Russian security services for their "catastrophic incompetence" and the FSB for being "busy with everything except its direct responsibilities – killing their political opponents, spying on citizens and prosecuting people who are against the war."
+Navalny associate Ivan Zhdanov criticized Russian security services for their "catastrophic incompetence" and the FSB for being "busy with everything except its direct responsibilities – killing their political opponents, spying on citizens and prosecuting people who are against the war."
 Another associate, Leonid Volkov, said that the FSB "can't do the only job it really should be doing: preventing a real, nightmarish terrorist attack."
 Exiled oligarch and Putin critic Mikhail Khodorkovsky said the attack showed the "impotence" of the Kremlin's security apparatus.
 Novaya Gazeta Europes chief editor, Kirill Martynov, criticized Putin for dismissing Western intelligence warnings and focusing resources on "LGBT extremists" and the war with Ukraine instead of guarding against "real threats".

 Opposition activists and human rights groups also criticized the torture inflicted on the suspects in the attack – Sergei Davidis of Memorial said that Russian security services had "decided that this time there are no reasons to conceal their methods", adding that it was a "bad sign".
 Tatyana Moskalkova, Russia's Commissioner for Human Rights, also said that it was "absolutely inadmissible to use torture against detainees and accused persons", and reiterated that "any procedural operational actions must be carried out in accordance with the law".

 Senior members of United Russia called for the return of the death penalty in Russia.

 In late March 2024, more than 50% of Russians believed that Ukraine was responsible for the terrorist attack, while 27% said Islamic State was responsible and 6% blamed the so-called "collective West", according to a survey conducted by OpenMinds.
-The Islamic State was blamed most often by young people aged 18-30 who opposed the war in Ukraine.
+The Islamic State was blamed most often by young people aged 18–30 who opposed the war in Ukraine.

 On 3 April, Russia's Defense Ministry announced that "around 16,000 citizens" had signed military contracts in the last 10 days to fight as contract soldiers in the Russo-Ukrainian War, with most of them saying they were motivated to "avenge those killed" in the Crocus City Hall attack.